ketanparikh1211/nem-parser/README.md

 3. **Better Error Recovery**: Implement more sophisticated error recovery mechanisms to continue processing after encountering malformed records.

-4. **Command Line Interface**: Enhance the CLI with more options like validation-only mode, different output formats, or transaction batch sizes.

-5. **Performance Optimization**: Profile the code to identify bottlenecks and optimize core parsing functions.
+4. **Performance Optimization**: Profile the code to identify bottlenecks and optimize core parsing functions.

-6. **Schema Validation**: Add validation against a database schema to ensure data integrity before writing.
+5. **Schema Validation**: Add validation against a database schema to ensure data integrity before writing.

-7. **Parallel Processing**: Implement worker threads for parallel processing of large files divided into chunks.
+6. **Parallel Processing**: Implement worker threads for parallel processing of large files divided into chunks.

-8. **Monitoring and Logging**: Integrate structured logging and monitoring capabilities for production use.

 ### Q3: What is the rationale for the design choices that you have made?